Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 \Cref{fig:OriginalSample} describes a data packet in a spatial context, where a $\circ$ superscript differentiates the original from the \textit{standard form} suitable for machine learning. \Cref{fig:OriginalSample} also shows that $\vv{x}_a$ always coincides with one of $C$'s vertices if we consider a unit $CFL$ constant and a velocity maximum-unit-norm restriction.
 The previous statement about $\vv{x}_a$ is true regardless of grid resolution and is essential for narrowing the problem at hand.

-In earlier research \cite{Larios;Gibou;HybridCurvature;2021}, we exploited symmetry in the curvature problem to facilitate neural network design and data set composition.
-In particular, we confirmed that training only on the \textit{negative curvature spectrum} encouraged efficiency, reduced architectural complexity, and sped up learning.
-These benefits hinged on the availability of inexpensive mechanisms to gauge a stencil's convexity and flip the sign of level-set values and inferred curvature accordingly.
-Here, we rely once more on this strategy to simplify $\mathcal{F}_{c,f}(\cdot)$'s topology while preserving, at least, the same expressive power as a full-curvature-spectrum model.
+In earlier research \cite{Larios;Gibou;HybridCurvature;2021}, we exploited symmetry in the curvature problem to facilitate the neural-network design and data-set composition.
+In particular, we confirmed that training only on the \textit{negative curvature spectrum} favored efficiency, reduced architectural complexity, and accelerated learning.
+These benefits hinged on available, inexpensive mechanisms to gauge a stencil's convexity and flip the sign of level-set values and inferred curvature accordingly.
+Here, we rely on this strategy to simplify $\mathcal{F}_{c,f}(\cdot)$'s topology while preserving at least the same expressive power as a full-curvature-spectrum model.
 Thus, the idea is to calculate $\kappa_a^\circ$ in \cref{fig:OriginalSample} by discretizing \cref{eq:NormalAndCurvature} using finite differences.
 Then, we estimate curvature at

 with bilinear interpolation. $\vv{x}_a^\Gamma$ is a rough approximation for $\vv{x}_a$'s projection onto $\Gamma^n$.
-Next, we perform curvature-based normalization by negating $\mathcal{p}^\circ$'s level-set values if $\kappa_a^\circ > 0$.
+Next, we perform negative-curvature normalization by negating $\mathcal{p}^\circ$'s level-set values if $\kappa_a^\circ > 0$.
 After this step, we proceed to the last preparations before leaving the data packet in a well-suited form for the {\tt Preprocess()} module.
-Finally, upon post-processing $\mathcal{F}_{c,f}(\cdot)$'s output in \cref{fig:ECNet}, we check back $\kappa_a^\circ$ and restore the sign for the machine-learning-corrected level-set value.
+Finally, upon post-processing $\mathcal{F}_{c,f}(\cdot)$'s output in \cref{fig:ECNet}, we check $\kappa_a^\circ$ and restore the sign for the machine-learning-corrected level-set value.